 Did you know?

-- The City of Sugar Land makes up about 17% of the average residential tax bill without MUD or LID taxes.
+- With the tax breaks provided by the legislative increase in the school homestead exemptions ($100,000), the City of Sugar Land now makes up about 21% of the residential tax bill in Fort Bend ISD and 19% in Lamar CISD (without MUD or LID taxes).
 If you add a MUD or LID, the percentage drops even lower.
-Average Residential Tax Bill
+Residential Tax Bill Breakdown

 - Did you know your city tax bill would be nearly double if your home was located in a comparable city in the Houston region such as Pearland, League City or Missouri City?
-Since 1993, Sugar Land has lowered its tax rate from 50 cents to 34.65 cents through economic development and growth in sales tax revenue – and has the second lowest property tax rate in the State of Texas among cities our size.
+Since 1993, Sugar Land has lowered its tax rate from 50 cents to 35 cents through economic development and growth in sales tax revenue – and has one of the lowest property tax rates in the State of Texas among cities our size.
 Historical City Tax Rates & Exemptions